shannellepalma/palmahtml/settingup_github.md

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20170518.png)

 20. Click features.
-After clicking, it should look like this
+After clicking, it should look like this.
+Press None.

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20170523.png)

-21. Press None.
-After that it is up to you what gitmoji you will use
+21. It should show a bunch of gitmoji, it is up to you what gitmoji you will use.

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20170530.png)

 22. After you choose gitmoji, write what you want and press enter twice

-23. Sync changes and you're done!!!!
+23. Sync change, wait, and you're done!!!!

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20171528.png)